 - Origins Available:

-Midlothian.
+Kirian is an ancient Scottish name that was first used by the Strathclyde-Briton people of the Scottish/English Borderlands.
+It is a name for someone who lived in Midlothian.
 The name Kirian is also derived from the Gaelic word carn, which means pile of stones, and referred to the stone burial chambers we now call cairns.

 Early Origins of the Kirian family

 The surname Kirian was first found in Midlothian, in the lands of Cairns in the parish of Mid-Calder.